Nuremberg (miniseries)

-Nuremberg is a 2000 Canadian-American television docudrama in 2 parts, based on the book Nuremberg: Infamy on Trial by Joseph E. Persico, that tells the story of the Nuremberg trials.
-Actual footage of camps, taken from the documentary Nazi Concentration and Prison Camps (1945), was included in this miniseries.
+Nuremberg is a 2000 Canadian-American two-part television docudrama, based on Joseph E. Persico's book Nuremberg: Infamy on Trial by Joseph E. Persico, that depicts the Nuremberg trials.
+It stars Alec Baldwin as Robert H. Jackson, Brian Cox as Hermann Göring, along with Max von Sydow, Christopher Plummer and Jill Hennessy.
+The program received mixed to positive reviews, while the performances of Baldwin and Cox received widespread acclaim.

 Plot

 Part one

-At the close of World War II, Reichsmarschall Hermann Göring surrenders to the United States and enjoys the hospitality of a U.S. Army Air Force base.
+Shortly after the end of World War II, Reichsmarschall Hermann Göring surrenders to the United States and enjoys the hospitality of a U.S. Army Air Force base.
 Samuel Rosenman, acting on the orders of U.S. President Harry S. Truman, recruits U.S. Supreme Court Justice Robert H. Jackson to prepare a war crimes tribunal against Göring and the surviving Nazi leadership.
 Göring, Albert Speer and others are arrested for war crimes and imprisoned in a U.S. Army stockade at Bad Mondorf in Luxembourg.
 Jackson, his assistant Elsie Douglas, and his prosecution team fly to Germany.
 Psychologist Gustave Gilbert arrives at the stockade with prisoner Hans Frank, who has attempted suicide.

 Jackson negotiates with Allied representatives Sir David Maxwell-Fyfe, General Iona Nikitchenko and Henri Donnedieu de Vabres to ensure a unified prosecution.
 Jackson selects the Nuremberg Palace of Justice for the site of the trials and reconstruction work commences.
 Göring and the others are stripped of their rank and transferred to the prison in Nuremberg, where they come into conflict with the guards under the command of the strict Colonel Burton C. Andrus.
 Major Airey Neave serves Göring, Speer and the others with their indictments.
 U.S. judge Francis Biddle arrives to take control of the court but reluctantly passes the honour at Jackson's insistence.
 Following the suicide of prisoner Robert Ley, round-the-clock watches are posted and Gilbert is appointed prisoner liaison.

 Sir Geoffrey Lawrence as presiding judge opens the trial with all defendants pleading not guilty, and Jackson gives a stirring opening statement.
-At lunch a jovial Göring holds court over the other defendants while Speer begins to show signs of remorse.
+At lunch, a jovial Göring holds court over the other defendants while Speer begins to show signs of remorse.
 Maxwell-Fyfe puts forward an emotive eyewitness account of the Nazis' genocidal policies toward Jews and others, while Jackson reads out dry documentation.
 As the court begins to tire of Jackson's meticulous approach, Maxwell-Fyfe urges pushing on to the witness interviews, which reveal the horrors of the concentration camps.
-The court is shaken by documentary footage of the camps; even Göring appears unsettled.
+The court is shaken by documentary footage of the camps; Göring initially appears unsettled but scoffs it as "propaganda" as he is led from the courtroom back to his jail cell.